May 31, 2024

 Information Theory & AI

-Claude Shannon's Information Theory provides a theoretical foundation and practical tools that are extensively utilized in artificial intelligence, including data representation, machine learning, data compression, communication, signal processing, generative modeling, and cryptography.
+Claude Shannon's Information Theory provides a rigorous framework and pragmatic concepts that are extensively utilized in artificial intelligence, including data representation, machine learning, data compression, communication, signal processing, generative modeling, and cryptography.

 Let’s ask GPT-4 to explain the connection between Information Theory and AI.